building-blox/building-blox/README.md

 * Netlify configuration file
 * A modular, reusable design

-## What is a "Block"?
+## :bulb: What is a "Block"?

-A block is a Github repository representing a:
+A block is a Github repository representing one of the following:
 - page
 - partial
 - component